Insality/druid/docs_md/02-creating_custom_components.md

 ## Overview

-Druid allows you to create your custom components from druid basic components or other custom components
+Druid allows you to create your custom components from druid basic components or other custom components.
+Read the [basic component API here].(https://insality.github.io/druid/modules/component.html)

 ## Custom components